RobertGardner/teach-full-stack-project-template/README.md

         ('Build projects', false),
         ('Get a job', false);
     ```
 1. After any changes to `database/schema.sql` or `database/data.sql` re-run the `npm run db:import` command to update your database.
-Use pgweb to verify any changes were successfully applied
+Use pgweb to verify your changes were successfully applied
     ![](md.assets/pgweb-with-data.png)

 ---

 ### Available `npm` commands explained

-All `npm` commands should be ran from project root directory, there is **NO** need to run any `npm` commands from the `client` folder.
-Below is an explanation of all included `npm` commands
+Below is an explanation of all included `npm` commands in the root `package.json`.
+These are primarily used for deployment purposes and should not be necessary for development.

 1. `start`
     - The `start` script starts the Node server in `production` mode, without any file watchers.
-This script is primarily used for deployment, and not typically used for development purposes.
-1. `dev:server`
-    - The `dev:server` script starts the Node server in development mode with the `nodemon` file watcher.
-Any changes to server files will make the server restart.
-This script is used for development purposes, but is rarely directly used by the developer, it is one of the scripts ran by the `dev` script.
-1. `dev:client`
-    - The `dev:client` script starts the client (React App) in development mode.
-It builds your react app in memory, and automatically updates when you save any changes in the `client` folder.
-This command is actually just running the `npm start` command in the context of the `client` folder.
-Similar to `dev:server` this script is rarely ran directly by the developer, it is primarily used in the `dev` script.
-1. `dev`
-    - The `dev` script starts the Node server and the client by executing the `dev:server` and `dev:client` scripts in parallel.
-This is the primary script you should use for development, it starts your backend and frontend in a single terminal.
 1. `build`
     - The `build` script executes `npm run build` in the context of the `client` folder.
 This builds your React app for production.
 This is used during deployment, and not commonly needed during development.
 1. `db:import`
-    - The `npm:import` script executes the `database/schema.sql` file and the `database/data.sql` file to build and populate your database.
-After any changes to your schema file or data file you need to re-run this command to update your actual database.
+    - The `db:import` script executes `npm db:import` in the context of the `database` folder.
+This executes the `database/schema.sql` and `database/data.sql` files to build and populate your database.
 1. Not directly used by developer
     1. `preinstall`
-        - The `preinstall` script is automatically ran when you run `npm install`.
+        - The `preinstall` script is automatically run when you run `npm install`.
 It is executed before the dependencies are installed.
-Specifically for this project the `preinstall` script is used to install the `client` dependencies.
-This is important for deployment purposes, to ensure the `client` dependencies get installed onto the deployment server.
+Specifically for this project the `preinstall` script is used to install the `client`  and `server` dependencies.
+This is important for deployment purposes, to ensure the dependencies get installed onto the deployment server.
     1. `prepare`
-        - The `prepare` script is similar to `preinstall`, it is executed before `preinstall`, and `install`.
-Specifically for this project it is used to install `husky`
+        - The `prepare` script is similar to `preinstall` – it is executed before `preinstall`, and `install`.
+Specifically for this project it is used to install `husky`.

 ---